cffbots/filtering/issue-text.md

-issue title: Consider adding automatic validation for the citation metadata
+Pull Request title: Automatic validation of your citation metadata

 Hello!

-I noticed that your repository is using the Citation File Format to store citation metadata in `CITATION.cff`.
-Did you know that you can automate validation of that file using the [cffconvert GitHub Action](https://github.com/marketplace/actions/cffconvert)?
+We noticed that your repository is using the Citation File Format to store citation metadata in `CITATION.cff`.
+This Pull Request automates validation of that file using the [cffconvert GitHub Action](https://github.com/marketplace/actions/cffconvert).
 That way, it's a little bit easier to be robust against future changes to the `CITATION.cff` file.

-If you're interested, I can make a Pull Request that adds the cffconvert GitHub Action to your repository.
+BTW it's perfectly fine if you don't feel like accepting this Pull Request for whatever reason -- we just thought it might be helpful is all.

+We found your repository using a partially automated workflow; if you have any questions about that, feel free to create an issue over at https://github.com/cffbots/filtering/issues/

+On behalf of the cffbots team,
+@abelsiqueira / @fdiblen / @jspaaks